jorgemanrubia/qc/README.md

 When no command is provided, it will execute `push`, `compile` and `backtest` in sequence.

+## Todo

+- Open your backtests after they have finished

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.